-I was eager to get out of the house – and eager to get a long hike under my belt – so I set my sights on the Signal Knob hike near Front Royal on a recent Wednesday.
+I was eager to get a long hike under my belt, so I set my sights on the Signal Knob hike near Front Royal on a recent Wednesday.

 This forested 10.7-mile hike in the George Washington National Forest was a good choice on a late-fall day.
 There was so much to see through the now barren trees.

 But first, hunters.
-I knew it was hunting season, so I brought along my bright-orange ski hat.
-I was still surprised to see a half-dozen in the lot when I arrived at 8 am.
+I knew it was hunting season, so I brought my bright-orange ski hat.
+I was still surprised to see a half-dozen hunters when I arrived at 8 am.

 They were in head to toe camo.
 Well, they did have bright-orange caps, too.
 They also had a pack of hound dogs that were beyond eager to begin the hunt.